 1 second exposure of the rough waves on a windy day in Chicago!

 2) Slow shutter speed in the .4 second to 3 second range.
 This choice of exposure does not freeze the motion of the water and creates a smoother effect than a fast shutter speed.
 The blur of the movement still maintains some texture in the water and shape in the waves.
 This choice also maintains a bit of the actual mood of the windy and wavy scene but also adds a creative effect.
 A shutter speed in this range will typically require the use of a Neutral Density filter unless shot in very low light.
-This image was captured using a 6 stop Neutral Density filter from Breakthrough Photography *.
+This image was captured using a 6 stop Neutral Density filter.

 60 second exposure after the sun dipped below the horizon